eseuruk/Butler.Bot/Docs/BotCreation.md

 ![Bot.GroupId](Images/Bot.GroupId.png)

-## 7. Generate wwebhook secret
+## 7. Generate webhook secret

 Do some magic and generate secret for [bot webbhook](https://core.telegram.org/bots/api#setwebhook).
-It will be sent in a header ìX-Telegram-Bot-Api-Secret-Tokenî in every webhook request, 1-256 characters.
+It will be sent in a header ‚ÄúX-Telegram-Bot-Api-Secret-Token‚Äù in every webhook request, 1-256 characters.

 Remember secret.
 It will be required for bot configuration.